 Why is the cost of home insurance so high?

 The high cost of settling claims is a key reason why insurers are unable to make bigger cuts to premium prices.
-The latest ABI figures show that insurers paid out £6.1bn in claims in 2025 – the highest annual total on record.
+The latest ABI figures show that insurers paid out £846m in claims in the first three months of 2026.

-Storms and floods continue to be the main driver behind the increase in claims payouts.
-Last year saw insurers pay £1.2bn in weather‑related property claims.
-That's a 14% more than in 2024.
+Extreme weather continues to be the main driver behind the increase in claims payouts.
+January to March 2026 saw insurers pay an average of £6,040 in weather‑related damage claims.
+That's 38% more than in the same period last year when it hit £4,390 and is the highest first quarter average on record.

 Be more money savvy